Microsoft Defender ATP – sweeps security threats away

 Microsoft 365 security management with Syskit Point

-If you’re interested in the security of your environment in a broader sense, let us introduce you to our security tool – Syskit Point!
+If you’re interested in improving your Microsoft 365 security in a broader sense, let us introduce you to our security tool – Syskit Point!

 For Example, it can alert you via email whenever a sensitive file is accessed, or a guest user edits a file.
 Moreover, you can audit user activities, suspicious logins, as well as report on access and changes in permissions and settings.
 With these features, you can proactively secure your tenant and sleep tight at night.